-- Supplier Agreements: These are signed biannually by our suppliers and outline the expectations for suppliers who work with us.
-All suppliers including any subcontractors engaged by our suppliers must agree to and abide by our code of conduct. - Supply chain mapping and traceability: Cotton On, and the Group more generally, has traced 100 per cent of its Tier 1 factories and is working towards mapping its entire supply chain, including T2 (inputs processing), T3 (components) and Tier 4 (raw materials) with a target date of 2025. - Auditing: Our suppliers and factories are audited regularly by our audit teams on the ground, or accredited third parties in our sourcing regions, to ensure they're adhering to our 14 Rules to Trade.
-Our Ethical Sourcing Audit consists of 160 questions across safety, wages, working hours, entitlements, environment, chemical management, facilities/amenities and factory management.
+- Supplier Agreements: We have signed agreements with all suppliers.
+All suppliers including any subcontractors engaged by our suppliers must agree to and abide by our code of conduct. - Supply chain mapping and traceability: Cotton On, and the Group more generally, has traced 100 per cent of its Tier 1 factories and have mapped our entire supply chain, including T2 (inputs processing), T3 (components) and Tier 4 (raw materials).
+We have achieved our 2025 target, ahead of schedule. - Auditing: Our suppliers and factories are audited regularly by our audit teams on the ground, or accredited third parties in our sourcing regions, to ensure they're adhering to our 14 Rules to Trade.
+We have reviewed and upgraded our Ethical Sourcing Audit.
+This consists of questions covering safety, wages, working hours, entitlements, waste, electricity and water usage, decarbonisation plan, chemical management, facilities/amenities and factory management.
 It is a requirement that all suppliers disclose the details of their inputs, components and raw material factories.
-Our Ethical Sourcing Program is underpinned by a robust auditing, corrective action and remediation process, managed by our team in Australia and on the ground in the regions where our products are made.

-- Child Labour and Forced Labour Policy: This policy sets out our stance on modern slavery, human trafficking, child labour and forced labour and explains the response and actions in the event that instances are identified. - Whistleblower Policy: We operate a whistleblower policy so that all team members know that they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals. - Confidential Reporting Service: We operate in-country, confidential services through hotlines and website platforms for workers to report any misconduct or concerns about human rights breaches, illegal actions, workers' rights, fair wages, health and safety, unauthorised subcontracting or bribery and corruption.
-Posters are displayed in all production facilities manufacturing items for The Group. - SEDEX Platform: In 2018 we joined the SEDEX platform for the secure exchange of ethical sourcing data with suppliers.
+Our Ethical Sourcing Program is underpinned by a robust auditing, corrective action and remediation process, managed by our team in Australia and on the ground in the regions where our products are made. - Child Labour and Forced Labour Policy: We have updated our Child Labour and Forced Labour Policy, including additional education for all suppliers regarding excellent hiring practices.
+This policy sets out our stance on modern slavery, human trafficking, child labour and forced labour and explains the response and actions in the event that instances are identified. - Whistleblower Policy: We operate a whistleblower policy so that all team members know that they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals. - Confidential Reporting Service: We operate in-country, confidential services through hotlines and website platforms for workers to report any misconduct or concerns about human rights breaches, illegal actions, workers' rights, fair wages, health and safety, unauthorised subcontracting or bribery and corruption.
+Posters are displayed in all production facilities manufacturing items for the Group. - SEDEX Platform: In 2018 we joined the SEDEX platform for the secure exchange of ethical sourcing data with suppliers.
 Tier 1 suppliers are required to complete the SEDEX registration process and share external ethical sourcing audits, non-conformances and corrective action plans.
-When needed, we also work with third party auditors to ensure our factories remain within their 12 month audit cycle. - High Risk Materials: We have introduced our policy against the use of cotton from high-risk regions and have implemented traceability studies through our supply chain to attempt to identify the potential use of such materials.
+When needed, we also work with third party auditors to ensure our factories remain within their 12-month audit cycle.

+High Risk Materials: We strive to purchase traceable cotton and we have implemented our policy against the use of cotton from high-risk regions and have implemented traceability spot purchasing order audits through our supply chain to minimise the potential use of such materials.